 Heart Stomach Is

 I also enjoy spending as much time as possible at home with my parents – and not just because they have such delicious food at their house!

 My mom always has a huge batch of fresh fruit salad in the fridge (including Pink Grapefruit from their tree).
 I have several heaping bowls of it every day with breakfast, for snacks, and for dessert.

 Every night I also get a perfectly balanced dinner.
-On this visit, my Mom made some of the best chili I’ve ever had [recipe coming soon].
-We served it over quinoa for a healthy, hearty meal.
+On this visit, my Mom made some of the best chili I’ve ever had

 On another night, my Mom tried out a new recipe for Eggplant Scallopini Marsala from The Moosewood Cookbook, loaded with fresh tomatoes, eggplant, bell peppers, and mushrooms.

 And does anything say ‘love’ more than home-made Apple Pie?
 The addition of a cup of Sanka decaf coffee (which I used to drink at my Grandma’s house) in my childhood mug just might.

 East West Cafe

 While I was home, I also had a day of shopping and lunch with my Mom and Sister.
 For lunch we decided to try out East West Cafe, which my Mom had seen written up in the Sun Sentinel newspaper.
 The restaurant specializes in food from Vietnam as well as dishes from Korea, Malaysia, Indonesia, and Thailand.
 I thought this would be the perfect place to give my mom and sister a taste of my upcoming trip to Southeast Asia.
 Additionally, the newspaper mentioned that the cafe uses organic vegetables and sauces – another great reason to visit!